nodejs/node/doc/api/util.md

     objects the same as arrays.
 Note that no text will be reduced below 16 characters, no matter the `breakLength` size.
 For more information, see the example below. **Default:** `true`.
+  * `sorted` {boolean|Function} If specified, the output for all object types besides arrays and typed arrays is going to be stable.
+If set to `true` the default sort is going to be used.
+If set to a function, it is used as [compare function][].
 * Returns: {string} The representation of passed object

 The `util.inspect()` method returns a string representation of `object` that is